Aethese/Switchence/img/README.md

 # What is this folder for? 🤔
-If you would like to make your own [Discord Application](https://discord.com/developers/applications) to add any game of your liking, you can use the images I use.
+If you would like to make your own [Discord Application](https://discord.com/developers/applications) to add any game of your liking, you can use the images I use for your own application.

 ## How would I make my own application? 👷‍♂️
 Simple!
 Just go to the [Discord Application](https://discord.com/developers/applications) page and create a new application on the top right.
 After you picked a name (such as `Nintendo Switch`) you can change the name and multiple other settings!
 I use `Nintendo Switch` since that shows up when you start the app on Discord.